-The above result classifies the genus of the coinvariant lattice $(\OG)_-$.
-In order to conclude our classification of symplectic birational involutions of $OG10$ type, it remains to be seen whether an involution $\iota\in O(\OG)$ as in Proposition \ref{no U summand} is induced by a birational symplectic involution.
-By Theorem \ref{no markman so sympl}, we need to see whether $(\OG)_{-}=(\OG)_+^\perp$ contains any short or long roots.
-One possible strategy is to classify the possibilities for the lattices $(\OG)_{-}$.
-Unfortunately, these lattices are no longer unique in their genus, and have both large rank and discriminant (the methods of Conway-Sloane have not been extended \cite{MR965484}).
-We undertake this enumeration in \S\ref{enumerate and exclude}, but first we illustrate this difficulty with an example.
+In order to conclude our classification of symplectic birational involutions for manifolds of $OG10$ type, it remains to be seen whether an involution $\iota\in O(\OG)$ as in Proposition \ref{no U summand} is induced by a symplectic birational involution.
+By Theorem \ref{thm: no markman so sympl} and Lemma \ref{lem: characterisation long roots}, we need to determine whether $\OG_{-}$ contains any vector $v$ such that $v^2=-2$, or $v^2=-6$ with $\textnormal{div}_{\OG_-}(v)\in 3\bZ$.
+One possible strategy is to classify the possibilities for the lattices $\OG_{-}$.
+Unfortunately, these lattices are not unique in their respective genus, and have both large rank and discriminant (the methods of Conway--Sloane have not been extended \cite{MR965484}).
+We undertake this enumeration in the next subsection \ref{sec: enumeration}, but first we illustrate this difficulty with two examples.

-\begin{example} Consider $(\OG)_+)\cong U(2)^3$.
-Then $(\OG)_{-}$ has rank $18$, and discriminant group and $q_{(\OG)_{-}}|_{\bZ/3\bZ}=q_{A_2}.$ There are two easily identifiable possibilities for $(\OG)_{-}$: where $K$ is the Kummer lattice and $N$ is the Nikulin lattice (see \cite{MR728142} for a description of these lattices).
+\begin{example} Consider $\OG_+\cong U(2)^3$.
+Then $\OG_{-}$ has rank $18$, and discriminant group and $q_{\OG_{-}}|_{\bZ/3\bZ}=q_{A_2(-1)}.$ There are two easily identifiable possibilities for $\OG_{-}$: where $K$ is the Kummer lattice and $N$ is the Nikulin lattice (see \cite{MR728142} for a description of these lattices).
 Both of these embed into the lattice $\OG$ and are orthogonal to $U(2)^3$.
-Although both examples contain short roots and thus cannot be realised by a geometric birational involution, there may be other lattices in the same genus without short or long roots. \end{example}
+Although both examples contain vectors of square $-2$ and thus cannot be realised by a geometric birational involution, there may be other lattices in the same genus without vectors of square $-2$, or of square $-6$ and divisibility $3$. \end{example}

-\begin{example} Consider $(\OG)_+\cong U(2)^3\oplus D_4$.
-Then $(\OG)_-$ has rank 14, and discriminant group
+\begin{example} Consider $\OG_+\cong U(2)^3\oplus D_4(-1)$.
+Then $\OG_-$ has rank 14, and discriminant group